Christian Wedding Ceremony Script | Complete Guide & Template

 The wedding ceremony ends as the couple exit the building followed by the bridal party.

-Modern Christian Wedding Ceremony Script
+Modern Christian Marriage Ceremony Script

 Prelude